vanmooylipidomics/LOBSTAHS/README.md

 # LOBSTAHS

 This is the home of the R package **LOBSTAHS**, developed in the Van Mooy Lab at Woods Hole Oceanographic Institution.
 LOBSTAHS (Lipid and Oxylipin Biomarker Screening Through Adduct Hierarchy Sequences) is a multifunction package for screening, annotation, and putative identification of mass spectral features in large, HPLC-MS lipid datasets.
+LOBSTAHS allows users to easily generate custom databases containing entries for a wide range of lipids, oxidized lipids, and oxylipins.
+Databases are created using an automated, iterative computational approach based on structural criteria specified by the user in simple text tables/spreadsheets.
+The package's default databases contain roughly 18,000 compounds.
 Installation instructions and some general information about LOBSTAHS are given below.
-The current production version of LOBSTAHS is available via [Bioconductor](http://bioconductor.org/packages/3.4/bioc/html/LOBSTAHS.html).
+The current production version of LOBSTAHS is available via [Bioconductor](http://bioconductor.org/packages/LOBSTAHS).

 The primary repository at [https://github.com/vanmooylipidomics/LOBSTAHS](https://github.com/vanmooylipidomics/LOBSTAHS) will **always** contain the latest development version of LOBSTAHS.
 Changes are pushed as frequently as possible to Bioconductor, where they will appear in the read-only mirror at [https://github.com/Bioconductor-mirror/LOBSTAHS](https://github.com/Bioconductor-mirror/LOBSTAHS).